MikelArnaiz/turborepo-basic/README.md

 ## Bundling

-While working inside the monorepo `packages/` don't need to be bundled but if we want to consume them from a microservice we need to do so.
+While working inside the monorepo `packages/` don't need to be bundled but if we want to consume them from a microservice (installing it from `npm`) we need to do so.

+### Background

 Until recencly it was common to generate commomJS (CJS) files, however we should aim to produce ES modules (ESM) so bundlers like webpack can do tree shaking and keep ES6 code if needed.

 For `marnaiz-turborepo-ui` I needed to configure the package.
 It was a chanllenge to make it compliance with ESM and CJS.
-After lot of try and error it works now.
+After lots of try and error it works now.

 Key points.